 President Abraham Lincoln had this dream shortly before he was assassinated.
 “About ten days ago, I retired very late.
 I had been up waiting for important dispatches from the front.
 I could not have been long in bed when I fell into a slumber, for I was weary.
 I soon began to dream.
-There seemed to be death-like stillness about me.
-Then I heard subdued sobs, as if a number of people were weeping.
+There seemed to be a death-like stillness about me.
+Then I heard subdued sobs as if some people were weeping.
 I thought I left my bed and wandered downstairs.
 There the silence was broken by the same pitiful sobbing, but the mourners were invisible.
 I went from room to room; no living person was in sight, but the same mournful sounds of distress met me as I passed along.
 It was light in all the rooms; every object was familiar to me; but where were all the people who were grieving as if their hearts would break?
 I was puzzled and alarmed.
 What could be the meaning of all this?
 Determined to find the cause of a state of things so mysterious and so shocking, I kept on until I arrived at the East Room, which I entered There I met with a sickening surprise.
-Before me was a catafalque, on which rested a corpse wrapped in funeral vestments.
-Around it were stationed soldiers who were acting as guards; and there was a throng of people, some gazing mournfully upon the corpse, whose face was covered, others weeping pitifully.
+Before me, there was a catafalque, on which rested a corpse wrapped in funeral vestments.
+Around it was stationed soldiers who were acting as guards; and there was a crowd of people, some gazing mournfully upon the corpse, whose face was covered, others weeping pitifully.
 “Who is dead in the White House?”
-I demanded of one of the soldiers “The President” was his answer; “he was killed by an assassin!
-Then came a loud burst of grief form the crowd, which awoke me from my dream. ” Ward Hill Lamon, Recollections of Abraham Lincoln, 1847-1885, 1911.
+I demanded of one of the soldiers “The President” was his answer; “ an assassin killed him!
+Then came a loud burst of grief from the crowd, which awoke me from my dream. ” Ward Hill Lamon, Recollections of Abraham Lincoln, 1847-1885, 1911.

-I had a sort of dream-trance the other day, in which I saw my favourite trees step out and promenade up, down and around, very curiously — with a whisper from one, leaning down as he pass’d me, “We do all this on the present occasion, exceptionally, just for you.”
-Walt Whitman, Thoughts Under an Oak, 1875 On the night before [Caligula's] assassination he dreamed that he was standing beside Jupiter’s heavenly throne, when the God kicked him with the great toe of his right foot and sent him tumbling down to earth.
+I had a sort of dream-trance the other day, in which I saw my favorite trees step out and promenade up, down and around, very curiously — with a whisper from one, leaning down as he passed me, “We do all this on the present occasion, exceptionally, just for you.”
+Walt Whitman, Thoughts Under an Oak, 1875 On the night before [Caligula’s] assassination he dreamed that he was standing beside Jupiter’s heavenly throne when the God kicked him with the great toe of his right foot and sent him tumbling down to earth.
 Suetonius, The Twelve Caesars, c.
 AD 120.

 Woke at one, and lay melancholy till three or four – then sleeping, only to dream of finding a dead body of a child in a box, a little girl whom I had put living into it and forgotten.
 John Rushkin, Diaries, 24 Feb 1885